-The VGC Group has developed the following policy based on social, environmental and economic needs.
-This policy is further supported by a sustainability plan and objectives.
+This policy is based on social, environmental and economic needs.
+It is supported by a sustainability plan and objectives.

 We will seek to involve the local community where applicable, and keep residents fully informed of any work activities which may affect their homes and day-to-day lives.
-All work will be carried out with positive consideration to the needs of any local traders and businesses, site personnel and visitors, the general public and the environment in general.
-Full and regular consultations regarding programming and work activities will be maintained from pre-start to completion.
+All work will be carried out with consideration to the needs of local traders and businesses, site personnel and visitors, the general public and the environment.
+We will run full and regular consultations regarding programming and work activities will be maintained from pre-start to completion.
 Special attention will be given to the needs of those with sight, hearing and mobility difficulties.

-We fully support the use of local labour and training of personnel.
-We recognise that this improves the local community, addresses industry skill shortages and helps people to find meaningful employment.
-We will implement our EDI policy to ensure that good working relationships between workers are maintained.
+We use local labour where possible, and the training of personnel.
+This improves the local community, addresses industry skill shortages and helps people to find meaningful and sustainable employment.
+Our EDI policy ensures good working relationships between workers are maintained.

 We are committed to protecting the environment.
-In all those projects for which we have direct or partial responsibility, we will carry out environmental impact assessments to identify those activities that pose a risk to the environment, and introduce control measures that either eliminate or reduce those risks to an acceptable level.
-Attention will be given, but not limited, to noise, dust, light intrusion, pollution, vegetation, ecological, areas of conservation, and waste management.
+In projects for which we have direct or partial responsibility, we will carry out environmental impact assessments to identify activities that pose a risk to the environment, and introduce control measures that either eliminate or reduce those risks to an acceptable level.
+Attention will be given, but not limited, to noise, dust, light intrusion, pollution, vegetation, ecology, areas of conservation, and waste management.

-We will endeavour to use environmentally-friendly construction materials and equipment, and to ensure that products are procured from sustainable and / or fair trade sources.
-We will also endeavour to measure and reduce energy usage, and recycle and reclaim materials to reduce our overall carbon footprint.
+We will endeavour to use environmentally friendly construction materials and equipment, and to ensure that products are procured from sustainable and / or fair trade sources.
+For example, we buy timber from FSC or PEFC approved suppliers.
+We measure and reduce energy usage, and recycle and reclaim materials to reduce our overall carbon footprint.

-We are committed to the principles of best value, the benefits of which contribute to the growth of the economy, and thus increase opportunities within the industries we work in.
-The economic benefits include:
+We are committed to the principles of best value, to contribute to the growth of the economy, and increase opportunities within the industries we work in.
+Benefits include: